-- revenue growth in excess of GDP expectations, - projected macro-economic data such as employment trends, - forecasted GDP in the countries where the Company has significant operations, - internal investment activities, - market expectations for revenue and earnings growth for recruiting and staffing industry public companies, - · recent and expected levels of new business activity, - increased productivity of fee earners, - · focus on increasing Executive Recruitment, Futurestep and Hay Group collaboration efforts, and - leveraging the executive search relationships to drive cross line-of-business revenue growth.
+- revenue growth in excess of GDP expectations, - · projected macro-economic data such as employment trends, - · forecasted GDP in the countries where the Company has significant operations, - internal investment activities, - market expectations for revenue and earnings growth for recruiting and staffing industry public companies, - · recent and expected levels of new business activity, - increased productivity of fee earners, - focus on increasing Executive Search, RPO and Professional Search and Advisory collaboration efforts, and - · leveraging the executive search relationships to drive cross line-of-business revenue growth.

 Then, during an end of fiscal year process, the Board approves an AOP for the upcoming fiscal year.
-For the named executive officers, the Committee establishes annual bonus plan targets with financial and strategic execution KPIs that are derived from the SEF and AOP.
+For the NEOs, the Committee establishes annual bonus plan targets with financial and strategic execution KPIs that are derived from the SEF and AOP.

-Such financial targets and strategic execution KPIs form the basis for each named executive officer's annual cash incentives and are tracked and measured during the course of the year with the year-end results reported to the Committee for determining year-end annual cash bonus awards.
+Such financial targets and strategic execution KPIs form the basis for each NEO's annual cash incentives and are tracked and measured during the course of the year with the year-end results reported to the Committee for determining year-end annual cash bonus awards.